ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 : Sends a signal to the peer that the write side of the stream has been aborted.
   Discards the send buffer; if possible, no currently outstanding data is transmitted or retransmitted.
-An unsigned 8-bit error code can be supplied as a part of the signal to the peer.
+An unsigned 8-bit error code can be supplied as a part of the signal to the peer; if omitted, the error code is presumed to be 0.

 abort receive side
 : Sends a signal to the peer that the read side of the stream has been aborted.